mayooot/gpu-docker-api/README.md

 * gpuScheduler：A scheduler that allocates GPU resources and saves the used GPUs.
     * gpuStatusMap：
-      Maintain the GPU resources of the server, when the program starts for the first time, call detect-gpu to get all the GPU resources, and initialize gpuStatusMap, Key is the UUID of GPU, Value is the usage, 0 means used, 1 means unused.
+      Maintain the GPU resources of the server, when the program starts for the first time, call `nvidia-smi` to get all the GPU resources, and initialize gpuStatusMap, Key is the UUID of GPU, Value is the usage, 0 means used, 1 means unused.